d-smith/ml-speciality-notes/acloud.guru/05-data-analysis-and-viz.md

 Heatmaps

 * Graphs that represent values as color.
 As the value changes the color representation of the data changes.
+* Heatmaps are a great way to show correlation and compare values to other values

 ## Exam Tips